-WE VALUE THE SOUTHWESTERN STUDENTS, EMPLOYEES AND GRADUATES WILL 1. empowering nature of God's Word continually seek and be guided by wisdom 2. mercy and justice of God strive to live with complete integrity and without fear 3. blessings of God 4. image of God in all humanity treat each individual with respect and seek opportunities to work together for the good of humanity 5. forgiveness of God act with humility and be understanding of others' limitations 6. transformative power of God's love unselfishly serve and defend those in need through acts of care and compassion 7. eternal plans of God remain forever faithful
+WE VALUE THE SOUTHWESTERN STUDENTS, EMPLOYEES AND GRADUATES WILL 1. empowering nature of God's Word continually seek and be guided by wisdom 2. mercy and justice of God strive to live with complete integrity and without fear 3. blessings of God be good stewards of their time, their talents, and the resources God places in their care 4. image of God in all humanity treat each individual with respect and seek opportunities to work together for the good of humanity 5. forgiveness of God act with humility and be understanding of others' limitations 6. transformative power of God's love unselfishly serve and defend those in need through acts of care and compassion 7. eternal plans of God remain forever faithful